-Parents/Caregivers may call the closest child care centre to determine if there is a YMCA School Age program at their child's school.
-If so, the supervisor will direct the parents/caregivers to the Provincial Data Base "Onelist" for programs in Bruce County and those who reside in Grey County are directed to our website (https://www.ymcaowensound.on.ca/child-care/registration) to complete and submit a Waiting List application.
+Parents/Caregivers may call the closest child care centre to determine if there is a YMCA Licensed Summer Program at their child's school.
+If so, the supervisor will direct the parents/caregivers to the YMCA CampBrain registration site (https://osgbymcareg.campbrainregistration.com/).